rhaiscript/lsp/README.md

 cargo install --path crates/rhai-cli --debug
 ```

-This will build and install the `rhai` executable globally that the vscode extension looks for.
+This will build and install the `rhai` executable globally that the vscode extension can also use.

-After this step right now you have to manually kill the old running `rhai` executable or restart VSCode (`Developer: Reload Window`) in order for vscode to use the newly built language server.

 #### Debugging the Language Server